Seattle Seahawks: Logos and uniforms

 The Seahawks wore their Nike home blue jerseys for the first regular-season game on September 16, 2012, against the Dallas Cowboys.
 The uniform Marshawn Lynch wore in that game is preserved at the Pro Football Hall of Fame.
 On September 9, 2012, the Seahawks wore their Nike white away jerseys for the first regular-season game against the Arizona Cardinals; on October 14, 2012, with the Carolina Panthers wearing white at home, they wore their blue jerseys with gray pants (and would do so again against the Miami Dolphins seven weeks later); and on December 16, 2012, they wore their Alternate Wolf Grey jerseys for the first time against the Buffalo Bills.

 The all-navy ensemble is the Seahawks' current primary uniform option for home games.
 Initially, the Seahawks paired their navy uniforms with gray pants on select road games in which the home team wore white jerseys, but on December 5, 2021, the Seahawks wore this combination at home for the first time in a game against the San Francisco 49ers.
 On the road, the Seahawks primarily pair their white uniforms with the navy pants (that combination was used during their Super Bowl XLVIII win), although they also pair the white uniforms with either white or gray pants on occasion.
-The all-gray uniforms are worn occasionally on the road, mainly against the Arizona Cardinals.
+The all-gray uniforms were worn occasionally on the road, mainly against the Arizona Cardinals.

 In 2016, the Seahawks unveiled their NFL Color Rush uniform, an all-Action Green ensemble.
 They first wore the uniform on December 16 against the Los Angeles Rams at home, marking the first time they wore green uniforms since 2009.
 The Seahawks continue to wear the Color Rush set as an alternate uniform alongside the all-gray combination.

 During a home matchup with the Vikings on December 3, 2019, the Seahawks wore their Color Rush green tops and regular navy pants.
 The combination was used again on October 11, 2020, also against the Vikings, and then again on November 19, against the Arizona Cardinals.
 It was used once in 2021, on Thursday Night Football vs. the Rams.

-In the 2020 home game vs. Arizona, the Cardinals wore their all-black color rush uniform, marking the only time a visiting team has worn a dark jersey in Seattle.